 - Most searched threats on Metadefender Cloud over the past 7 days

 - Must be detected as malicious by at least 3 engines

 - Rescanned every day to update the number of engines detecting the threat

 - Many Windows and Mac system and process files

 The threats listed above are the most searched-for threats from our database of hashes over the last seven days.
 The hashes come from files that have been uploaded through our multi-scanning tool, Metadefender Cloud, and we filter these down to those that have been flagged as malicious by five or more antivirus engines: we do this in order to limit false positives, or incorrect threat detections.
 We did a few internal tests to find the "sweet spot" of the minimum number of engines to detect the threat and determined that five worked best for our data; we didn’t want too low of a minimum, which could yield too many false positives, but too high of a minimum could eliminate real, new, interesting threats.

-We update this list daily and rescan each of the threats listed every day to determine if the number of engines detecting them has changed.
 Many of the hash searches on Metadefender Cloud are performed as part of endpoint risk assessment, so many of the top threats you will see are Windows and Mac system and process files.
 Threats that are found most commonly in email attachments, for example, may not show here.
 Scan engines designed exclusively for Android malware have been excluded from these statistics because the top searched threats in our database tend to be non-Android malware.
 We do include Potentially Unwanted Programs (PUPs) and Potentially Unwanted Applications (PUAs) in the top threats; while they may not actually be considered malware, their behavior and use can still have unintended security or privacy impacts, and many antivirus engines are flagging these types of applications as adware, grayware, toolbars, etc.

 Are these engines used by Metadefender Core what my installed antivirus detects?